finopsfoundation/framework/_capabilities/asset-management.md

 # FinOps Intersection with other Frameworks

 This capability examines the intersection between FinOps with other standards.
-Widespread use of public cloud creates new challenges and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.
+Widespread use of public cloud creates new challenges for traditional processes and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.

 ## Domains
 <!-- _x-ref to the FinOps Domain(s) to which this Capability corresponds_ -->